Code of Conduct

 17. Harassment-Free Environment

 Harassment of any kind is not tolerated.
-If someone tells you to stop certain behavior, respect their boundaries.
+If someone tells you to stop certain behaviour, respect their boundaries.
 Always ask for consent, whether it’s taking photos or engaging in social interactions.
 Respect the privacy of others, and do not share personal information without consent.

 We’re committed to maintaining a lab culture that supports everyone’s success and well-being.
 Let’s work together to create a positive and productive environment for all!